joeknock90/VertP2PoolDocker/Readme.md

 This is my first ever docker container and I've only just started using Vertcoin but I love the community!

 # Donate?
 If you are feeling fancy, show me some support!
+Always appreciated, never required.

 VTC: Vxi1ZRH74dUzJ31djx1Bu48rmfXmKNHzck